Morocco Fly & Ride – FAQs

 I find the south much calmer than the north of Morocco; traffic is light and drivers are less aggressive.
 Nevertheless, this is Africa so you must be ready for unpredictable manoeuvres, wandering pedestrians and animals, contrary signalling and potholed and gravel-strewn roads.

-The best thing to do is ride at a speed that complements the local traffic, you and your bike’s abilities, road conditions and an understanding of the scant availability of medical support.
-When overtaking on mountain roads, be sure you have sufficient speed, power, space and visibility to do so safely.
+The best thing to do is ride at a speed that complements the local traffic, you and your bike’s abilities, road conditions as well as an understanding of the scant availability of medical support.
+When overtaking on mountain roads, be sure you have sufficient speed, power, space and visibility to complete the manoeuvre safely.

 17. Do I need to be experienced off-road?

 Not really, but several years of road biking will stand you in good stead – you need to know how to handle a bike competently on the road.
-Off-road, mountain bikers as well as skiers and surfers are quick to recognise the fluid balance, weight adjustment and forward anticipation required.
+In most cases, off-road mountain bikers as well as skiers and surfers are quick to deploy the fluid balance, weight adjustment and forward anticipation required.

-It will also stand you in good stead if you’ve done your own multi-day trips abroad on a bike, so you’re familiar with what- and how little you need to pack.
+It will also stand you in good stead if you’ve done your own multi-day rides abroad so you’re familiar with what- and how little you need to pack.

 18. Do we ride every day?